jodal/comics/README.rst

   classes instead of long complicated functions.

 New features:
-- Support multiple strips per comic per day.
-Some places were this is not supported, it is commented in the source.
+- Support multiple strips per comic per day, which at least includes:
+  - Some places were this is not supported, it is commented in the source.
+  - Change naming scheme for image files, i.e. from date to checksum.
 - Replace "Top 10" default views with a stream of the most recently fetched comics.
 Consider not having alternative time frame views, but using regular pagination.